Regina Dominican High School: Clubs

 The school offers more than 26 clubs, including Mathletes, Dominican Preachers, Art Club, Green Paw Environmental Club, Photography Club, the Orchesis Dance Ensemble, and more.

 Athletics

 Regina Dominican has one of the largest all-girls athletic programs in the state.
 The school offers 11 competitive sports, and student athletes are part of the Independent School League (ISL) and IHSA Conference.
-Interscholastic sport teams include cheerleading, cross country running, golf, swimming, tennis, volleyball, basketball, bowling, lacrosse, soccer, softball, and track and field.
+Interscholastic sport teams include cheerleading, cross country running, golf, flag football, tennis, volleyball, basketball, bowling, lacrosse, soccer, softball, and track and field.

+The 2023-2024 Varsity Basketball team competed in the IHSA Final Four, earning fourth place.
+This is the teams first appearance down state in over 20 years and a young team at that, only losing two seniors.